wp-plugins/wppizza/readme.txt

 	Now you do not have to maintain any wppizza category pages, or navigation when adding new categories or menu items to wppizza as it's all taken care of automagically.

 **PS**: you might have to adjust the css to work within your theme.
-see <a href='http://wordpress.org/extend/plugins/wppizza/faq/' target='_blank'>FAQ: "Can I edit the css ?"</a> for details
+see <a href='http://wordpress.org/extend/plugins/wppizza/faq/'>FAQ: "Can I edit the css ?"</a> for details

 **Uninstall**